 What about your cleaning products?
 Are you aware of all of the chemicals and toxins they have in them?
 This is what you and your family breathes in long after you clean.
 According to the Environmental Working Group, mainstream cleaning products contain fumes and ingredients which can lead to asthma, cancer, and other ailments.
 You can make many of your cleaning products yourself, and for much less than commercial brands.
 Or you can get a list of my favorite cleaners in The Ultimate Guide to Non-Toxic Spring Cleaning.

 When you hear the phrase “bathroom spa,” what comes to mind?
 A soak in the tub with some lit candles and luxurious towels?
 Peace and quiet for a few minutes of your day?
 Then why isn’t your bathroom set up this way?
-Even if you don’t soak in the tub, make sure your bathroom is like a elegant hotel.
+Even if you don’t soak in the tub, make sure your bathroom is like an elegant hotel.

 Whether you hang your towels on a hook or fold them, be sure to purchase organic towels.
 A soft, cozy organic robe is a plus too!
 I like to use a dry skin brush before I get into the shower or tub to stimulate the lymphatic system and exfoliate dead skin cells.
 I also drop a few Essential Oils in the bath or on the shower floor… orange or citrus to wake me up or lavender before bedtime.
 If you burn candles, always make sure they are non-toxic.
 You can make your own or purchase quality soy or beeswax candles.
 Be sure to use non-toxic bath and beauty products.

-If you have the budget and the space, installing an infrared sauna is also a great choice for your overall wellness.
+Installing or having a portable infrared sauna is also a great choice for your overall wellness.

 It’s no longer about how many hours a night you should sleep, you should be concerned with how restorative your sleep is.
 Do you have trouble falling asleep?
 Do you toss and turn?
 Wake up in the middle of the night and can’t fall back asleep?
 Your bedroom should be your sanctuary.
 Some of the top tips include banning the TV, using blackout blinds, turning on a Himalayan Salt Lamp, and investing in an organic mattress.
 You can read more tips at Top 10 Ways to Turn Your Bedroom into a Sleeping Oasis.